drand/website/docs/docs/security-model.md

 ## Notations

-**Drand node**: a node that is running the drand daemon and participating to the creation of the randomness in one or many networks at the same time.
+**drand node**: a node that is running the drand daemon and participating to the creation of the randomness in one or many networks at the same time.
 The **drand network** is the set of drand nodes connected with each other.
 Each drand network has a longterm public key and a private share (after running the setup/resharing phase).